heikkipesonen/angular-table/readme.md

 ## Features

-- works almosti like angular directive should,
+- works almost like angular directive should,
   - manipulate data somewhere, display with this
   - should update automatically
 - relatively fast render, with hundreds of rows at once